AZURE ALERT: Bragar Eagel & Sq - GuruFocus.com

 Click here to participate in the action.

-On August 29, 2022, Azure issued a press release disclosing, among other items, that "[t]he Company received a whistleblower complaint in May 2022 alleging potential procedural irregularities and misconduct by certain employees at a plant belonging to one of its subsidiaries."
-Azure further reported that "[a]s part of the Company's review of these allegations, it discovered deviations from safety and quality norms, and it has implemented mechanisms to remediate them and in so doing strengthen safety and quality protocols.
-Azure's Audit Committee, with the assistance of legal counsel and forensic accounting support, also identified evidence of manipulation of project data and information by certain employees.
-The Company is implementing immediate remedial measures, and Azure is initiating disclosure of the findings to the appropriate authorities."
+On August 29, 2022, Azure announced the resignation of its CEO, less than two months after his appointment.
+The Company also disclosed that it had “received a whistleblower complaint in May 2022 alleging potential procedural irregularities and misconduct by certain employees at a plant belonging to one of its subsidiaries.”
+During the Company’s review of these allegations, Azure “discovered deviations from safety and quality norms” and “also identified evidence of manipulation of project data and information by certain employees.”

 About Bragar Eagel & Squire, P.C.: